stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### ALEX

-This is a time travelling in-joke.
+This is a time traveling in-joke.
 I love it.

 ##### [Helen and Tim laugh]